<em>Hakonechloa</em>, herb of Japan: planting, cultivation, care

 Hakonechloa macra Nicolas - Japanese Forest Grass

-A superb variety with autumn colours ranging from golden to orange and bronze.
-Placed near other plants with fine late-season colours, it will act both as backdrop and highlight.
+A superb variety with autumn colours ranging from gold through orange to bronze.
+Placed near other plants with fine late-season colours, it will serve both as backdrop and highlight.

 • Flowering time July to October